Pratik-Tulkane14/interview-prep/js.md

 ---

 ### 32. **What is hoisting in JavaScript?**
-   - **Answer**: Hoisting refers to JavaScript's behavior of moving declarations to the top of their scope during the compile phase

-, before the code is executed.
+   - **Answer**: Hoisting refers to JavaScript's behavior of moving declarations to the top of their scope during the compile phase, before the code is executed.